Next Steps Spring

 If you have a disability and would like more information about academic and/or housing accommodations, please visit the Office of Student Accessibility Services.

-1 to 2 days after submitting your Enrollment Commitment
+A few days after submitting your Enrollment Commitment

 After activating your USC NetID, you will be able to access a wide array of online services and resources, including your USC email, which is the university’s official means of communication.
 Information about registering for orientation, described below, will be sent to your USC email only.